Abutilon sandwicense

 Ancient Hawaiian

 To date, there is no known ancient Hawaiian name for Abutilon sandwicense.
-Therefore, it's currently impossible to attribute any ancient Hawaiian use(s) for this plant.
+Therefore, it's currently impossible to attribute any ancient Hawaiian use(s) to this plant.

 Modern